tucltd/.github/profile/README.md

 - We want to show the projects to the customers even if they haven't paid but disable the access to it until it has been paid

-Things needed for the DILF
+**Things needed for the DILF**
 - Wording for (I)
 - Wording for Thank you for your acceptance.
+- Water Questions

 **Quality of life**
 -----------------